MAN95-dev/The-Bookshelf/README.md

 - Provide a platform where users can find books recommendations via the book club and its members.
 - For book club members to be able to add, edit, and delete books that they would like to share.
 - For book club members to be able to view books in detail, including a purchase link.

+## User Stories

+As a visitor to The Bookshelf website I expect/want/need:

+1. To be able to easily find the information I am looking for, the layout needs to make sense so that I am not put off.

+2. The site to be laid out in a way that is easy to navigate, so that I can find what I need.

+3. The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
+For the content to look good on all of the devices.

+4. To learn more about The Bookshelf.

+5. To be able to connect to The Bookshelf’s social media accounts.

+6. To be able to click on books for further information about them.

+7. A purchase link to be provided for each book.

+8. To be able to add, edit, and delete books that I would like to share with others.

+9. To be able to log in and out with ease.

+10. To be notified that I have logged out of my account.